Yukon's new gender-affirming care policy is most comprehensive in Canada, experts say | CBC News

 'Yukon has been a trailblazer'

-Dr. Michael Marshall, president of the Canadian Professional Association for Transgender Health, was one of the experts consulted in the making of the new policy.
+The new policy is groundbreaking in that it considers the person as a whole, said Dr. Michael Marshall, president of the Canadian Professional Association for Transgender Health.

-Marshall said this is one of the few policies that considers a person as a whole.

-"I could think of no policy in Canada that allows these interventions," Marshall said.
-"This is a remarkable piece of policy."

-The policy was issued on March 1, just weeks before Yukon's Liberal government called a territorial election.
-The party has already been pointing to it as evidence for their support of the LGBTQ2s+ community in their campaign.
+It was issued on March 1, just weeks before Yukon's Liberal government called a territorial election, and party officials have already pointed to it as evidence for their support of the LGBTQ2s+ community in their campaign.

-Yukon Party spokesperson Tim Kucharuk told CBC though the party has not reviewed the policy, it supports "the policy's goal of improving health outcomes for all Yukoners regardless of sexual orientation or gender identity."
+Yukon Party spokesperson Tim Kucharuk told CBC though the party has not reviewed the paper, they support the goal of improving health outcomes for all Yukoners regardless of sexual orientation or gender identity."